Mukherjee to attend Gandhi's 150th anniv celebrations at Harijan Sewak Sangh | Devdiscourse

 The daily recitation of Ram Katha started on the campus from September 24 and will end on Wednesday.
 "It is a matter of great pride that former president Mukherjee will be the chief guest on this historic occasion when the world joins in paying tribute to the Mahatma," he said.

-"He established a Sarva Dharm Sambhav Mandir on the campus and there is a Gandhi tower nearby which bears the message of social harmony and brotherhood," Sharma added.
+"He established a Sarva Dharm Sambhav Mandir on the campus and there is a 'Dharma Stambh' nearby which bears the message of social harmony and brotherhood.
+Both were constructed under the supervision of Gandhi," Sharma added.
 The values of Mahatma -- peace, equality, non-violence -- are still relevant today and Harijan Sewak Sangh had proudly carried that legacy for nearly 90 years now, he said.

 "The campus was donated to Gandhiji by G D Birla, who was also the first president of HSS," Sharma said.
 It also has a zone depicting models of various kinds of latrines to promote Gandhi's idea of sanitation.